apereo/cas/docs/cas-server-documentation/integration/Attribute-Value-Release-Policies.md

 | `patterns`           | A map of attributes and their associated pattern tried against value(s).
 | `completeMatch`      | Indicates whether pattern-matching should execute over the entire value region.
 | `excludeUnmappedAttributes` | Indicates whether unmapped attributes should be removed from the final bundle.
+| `caseInsensitive` | Indicates whether pattern matching should be done in a case-insensitive manner.

 ## Reverse Mapped Regex